What do SMEs and startups have in common, and what is the difference between established entrepreneurs and startups? – Image: Xpert.Digital

-📈🚀 What do SMEs and start-ups have in common and what is the difference between entrepreneurs and startups?
+📈🚀 What do SMEs and start-ups have in common, and what is the difference between entrepreneurs and start-ups?

-✨🔍 SMEs and start-ups: similarities and differences
+✨🔍 SMEs and start-ups: Similarities and differences

 🏷️ Definitions: What are SMEs and start-ups?

-Before we discuss similarities and differences, it is important to define the terms.
-SMEs are companies that do not exceed a certain size in terms of number of employees and sales.
-In the European Union, companies with up to 249 employees and a turnover of a maximum of 50 million euros per year are considered SMEs.
-These companies form the backbone of the European economy, accounting for over 99% of all businesses.
+Before we discuss similarities and differences, it's important to define the terms.
+SMEs are companies that do not exceed a certain size in terms of employee numbers and revenue.
+In the European Union, companies with up to 249 employees and a maximum annual revenue of €50 million are considered SMEs.
+These companies form the backbone of the European economy, representing over 99% of all businesses.

 🤝 Similarities between SMEs and start-ups